wikimedia/eventmetrics/README.md

 ## PHP and framework

 There is one internal [Symfony bundle](https://symfony.com/doc/current/bundles.html), called `AppBundle`.
-It contains a separate directory for the controllers, models, respositories, Twig helpers, and fixtures.
+It contains a separate directory for the controllers, models, repositories, Twig helpers, and fixtures.

 Models are [Doctrine ORM entities](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/working-with-objects.html) that directly correlate to tables in the `grantmetrics` database.
 Database interaction should generally be done with Doctrine's `EntityManager`.